For putting out compiler fires.

 ntpd System Log Messages page.

-The first line of general assistance is the NTP web site www.ntp.org and the helpful documents resident there.
+The first line of general assistance is the documentation.
 Requests for assistance of a general nature and of interest to other timekeepers should be sent to the NTP newsgroup comp.protocols.time.ntp.

 Users are invited to report bugs and offer suggestions via the NTP Bug Reporting Procedures page.

 Cleans out object files, programs and temporary files.

 clean, but cleans out all directories in preparation for a new distribution release.